minio/docs/source/reference/minio-mc-admin/mc-admin-user-add.rst

 Create a New User
 ~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc admin user add` to create a user on an S3-compatible host:
+Use :mc-cmd:`mc admin user add` to create a user on a MinIO deployment:

 .. code-block:: shell
    :class: copyable

       mc admin user add ALIAS ACCESSKEY SECRETKEY

-- Replace :mc-cmd:`ALIAS <mc admin user add ALIAS>` with the :mc-cmd:`alias <mc alias>` of the S3-compatible host.
+- Replace :mc-cmd:`ALIAS <mc admin user add ALIAS>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment.

 - Replace :mc-cmd:`ACCESSKEY <mc admin user add ACCESSKEY>` with the access key for the user.
-  MinIO allows retrieving the access key after user creation through the :mc-cmd:`mc admin user info` command.

 - Replace :mc-cmd:`SECRETKEY <mc admin user add SECRETKEY>` with the secret key for the user.
   MinIO *does not* provide any method for retrieving the secret key once set.